HectorJSantiago/Scoping-Activities-and-Assignments/README.md

     - <b>Steps Included:
          1. The call center sends a payment link to the customer
          2. Payment is processed via Paysafe
-         3. Authorization takes via the acquirer and card brand.
+         3. Authorization takes place via the acquirer and card brand.
          4. Invoice generation for the customer
 - <b>PCI-compliant payment processes tailored for 2) a point of sale environment</b>
     - [Data Flow Diagram for a point of sale environment](https://drive.google.com/file/d/1ud7V6aFNyd1fWb7BrId-qn636vGv3z-J/view?usp=sharing)